-Our free Hazardous Materials cdl practice questions are designed to help test your knowledge of the CDL Manual and sharpen your skills for taking the CDL permit and endorsement exams.
+Our free CDL practice tests for Hazardous Materials are designed to help test your knowledge of the CDL Manual and sharpen your skills for taking the CDL permit and endorsement exams.
 They are not designed to teach you the knowledge necessary to pass the exams.
-Please do not try to memorize these questions in order to get your cdl.
+Please do not try to memorize these CDL practice tests in order to get your CDL.
 There's a better way.

 The Hazardous Materials written CDL Exam is required to obtain your hazardous materials endorsement on your CDL.
 You must have a Commercial Drivers License (CDL) with a hazardous materials endorsement before you drive any size vehicle that is used to transport hazardous material as defined in 49 CFR 383.5.
 You must pass a written test about the regulations and requirements to get this endorsement.

 The shipper also uses the hazardous materials regulations to determine the product’s:

 Drivers must keep hazardous materials shipping papers in one of three ways:

 Placards are used to warn others of hazardous materials.
 Placards are signs put on the outside of a vehicle and on bulk packages, which identify the hazard class of the cargo.

 A placarded vehicle must have at least four identical placards.
 They are put on the front, rear, and both sides of the vehicle.
 Placards must be readable from all four directions.
 They are at least 10 3/4 inches square, square-on-point, in a diamond shape.

 Cargo tanks and other bulk packaging display the identification number of their contents on placards or orange panels or white square-on-point displays that are the same size as placards.